What to do if your mental health is impacting your education

 There are people in your school or college who can listen to you and support you in whatever you’re going through.
 You will not be the first student to come to them with mental health difficulties, and the school or college should have a procedure in place for supporting students who are struggling.

 If you’re in school, talk to a teacher or a guidance counsellor who you trust.
-Let them know what’s going on and how it is impacting on your ability to do your work.
+Let them know what’s going on and how it is impacting your ability to do your work.
 Ask if there’s anything the school can do to support you.

 If you’re in college, the Welfare Officer of your Students’ Union will know what supports are available and what steps you can take next.
 Most college campuses will have a free or affordable counselling service where you can talk to someone in confidence about what you’re going through.
+Here is a list of mental health supports available at colleges throughout Ireland.

 Supports are available to you once you let the right people know.